josephcbaca/golfclub/README.md

  6. [Contributors](#contributors)
  7. [Tests](#tests)
  8. [Questions](#questions)

 ## Description
 The Golf Club is a social networking application that allows users to set up a round of golf with other players at one of five courses in the Seattle Metropolitan Area.
 Users will create their own unique profiles with usernames and passwords connected to a MySQL database.

 ## Screenshot
 ![Screenshot](screenshot.png?raw=true)
 ## Installation

 ## Usage
 When users access The Golf Club, they will be required to create a user profile with a username and password.
 Once the profile is created, they will have the ability to schedule tee offs at one of five golf courses in the Seattle area.
+Users can either host or join a group golf session.
+Hosting players will select the date, time, and location of the golf game, and joining players can review the available games and opt into the roster.
+Players will have access to a scorecard that can be used to track and log their golf scores.

 ## Contributors

 ## Tests

 ## Questions
+Q: Where can I schedule a tee off?
+A: For now, the locations are limited to five golf courses in the Seattle area: West Seattle Golf Course, Jefferson Park Golf Course, Interbay Golf Center, Willows Run Golf Complex, and Glen Acres Golf & Country Club.

+Q: How do I join a game?
+A: Users can review available games hosted by other players.

 ## License
 MIT License